By Canada specialist Emily

 Lazy Bear Lodge is on Churchill’s main street.
 Its owners, Wally & Dawn, spent ten years constructing it in the style of a traditional log cabin, using spruce and tamarack trees left behind by a forest fire.
 I love its simple, rustic feel, and sense of place in this remote part of the country.

 Inside, you can relax by the large stone fireplace in the evening.
 Freshly cooked local dishes, from bison steak to braised elk, are served in the Lazy Bear Café.
 Ingredients are also foraged from the surrounding land, including wild berries and mushrooms.
 The rooms are simple but comfortable, each offering two double beds, Wi-Fi and an en suite bathroom.

 In addition to tundra vehicle tours, the lodge also runs guided tours of Churchill and dog-sledding trips.
 You can also request to be woken if the northern lights are displaying, giving you the chance to see this natural phenomenon.

 Polar bear walking safaris

-During the summer, you can head out on foot in search of bears.
+While best done in summer, you can head out on foot in search of bears in all seasons.
 Rising relatively early, you’re led by an experienced guide out onto the tundra in a small group.
 Your guide is armed as a precaution and will tell you exactly where to walk and what to do when you encounter a bear.
 Mine explained that the bears are usually more wary of us than we are of them.
 He occasionally bashed rocks together to forewarn any that might be lying nearby.